 A little-known feature of Zoom is the ability to switch your camera filter to a more softer-looking lens.
 In the “Video Settings” menu, simply check the “Touch up my appearance” box.
 It’s a subtle feature, but it’ll make all the difference when you’ve just risen from your bed and need to look spritely and ready to work.

 If you fancy going the whole hog, make sure your computer is facing away from the nearest window or lighting source to avoid making your face look dark and dreary, and have the camera eye level to get the best look if you’re trying to impress the people on the other side (we’re big fans of lockdown love).

-Be a little more creative with your surroundings
+Be a little more creative with your lockdown surroundings

 After half a year of Zoom quiz Fridays, you’re probably well aware of the ability to green-screen your background into something else.
 If you’re not already doing these in your meetings, it’s probably because you’re a) a fully fleshed-out grown up, or b) been told not to do so by management.